VICE-Team/svn-mirror/vice/doc/ReadmeMacOSX.txt

-MacOS X Port of VICE
+Mac OS X Port of VICE
 ====================

 This document contains information relevant for the Mac OS X Port of VICE.

-This official MacOS X Port is maintained by
+This official Mac OS X Port is maintained by
   Christian Vogelgsang <chris@vogelgsang.org>